SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Experiments

 \paragraph{Land Cover Classification} We perform transfer learning experiments on land cover classification using the NAIP and EuroSAT \cite{helber2019eurosat} dataset.
-NAIP consists of RGB+CIR images of 66 land cover classes obtained by the USDA’s National Agricultural Imagery Program, which are split into 100,000 training and 50,000 validation images.
+NAIP consists of RGB+CIR images of 66 land cover classes obtained by the USDA’s National Agricultural Imagery Program, which are split into 244,471 training and 55,529 validation images.
 EuroSAT is a small dataset containing 27,000 13-band satellite images of 10 classes based on Sentinel-2.
 We follow \cite{manas2021seasonal, neumann2019domain} for the train/val splits on EuroSAT.

 Table \ref{tab:naip} and table \ref{tab:eurosat} shows the remarkable improvement of our SatMAE over the state-of-the-arts.
-Although using the ViT-Large backbone already achieved good results, initiating the model with SAT-MAE pre-trained weights further increased the accuracy by 2\%-3\%.
+Although using the ViT-Large backbone already achieved good results, initializing the model with SAT-MAE pre-trained weights further increased the accuracy by 2\%-3\%.

-\paragraph{Multi-label Land Cover Classification} We also use the BigEarthNet \cite{sumbul2019bigearthnet} dataset for multi-label classification.
-BigEarthNet consists of 13-band Sentinel-2 images of multiple labels from 19 classes.
+\paragraph{Multi-label Classification} We also use the BigEarthNet \cite{sumbul2019bigearthnet} dataset for multi-label classification, which consists of 13-band Sentinel-2 images of 19 classes in total.
 There are 354,196 images for training and 118,065 images for validation.
 Following \cite{manas2021seasonal}, we use a 10\% subset of the train set.

-Table \ref{tab:bigearthnet} shows our SatMAE pre-training improves upon the model trained from scratch by over 2\%, and achieves comparable results to the state-of-the-art.
+Table \ref{tab:bigearthnet} shows SatMAE pre-training improves upon the model trained from scratch by over 2\%, and achieves comparable results to the state-of-the-art.
 GASSL and SeCo were actually trained on a larger pre-train dataset (1M Sentinel-2 images v.s.
-713k) than our fMoW Sentinel.
+713k) and with all 13 bands than our fMoW Sentinel.
 Therefore we expect further improvement when we pre-train SatMAE with more data and for longer.

-\paragraph{Building Segmentation} In this section, we evaluate \model{} on the semantic segmentation downstream task of the SpaceNet v2 dataset \cite{van2018spacenet}.
-The SpaceNet v2 datasets consists of 6940 high resolution satellite images with segmentation masks for buildings, which are divided into train and test sets of 5000 and 1940 images, respectively.
+\paragraph{Building Segmentation} In this section, we evaluate \model{} on the semantic segmentation downstream task of the SpaceNet v1 dataset \cite{van2018spacenet}.
+The SpaceNet v1 dataset consists of 6940 high resolution satellite images with segmentation masks for buildings, which are divided into train and test sets of 5000 and 1940 images, respectively.

-The results in \cref{tab:spacenet} show that our method achieves a larger performance gain from supervised learning from scratch setting compared to \cite{ayush2021geography}.
-The incompatibility of the ViT backbone with PSANet could explain why the baseline performance is not as good as that of using a ResNet50 backbone.
+The results in \cref{tab:spacenet} show that our method achieves a larger performance gain from supervised learning from scratch compared to \cite{ayush2021geography}.
+The incompatibility of the ViT backbone with PSANet could explain why the baseline performance is not as strong as that of using a ResNet50 backbone.